phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

     }

 Done.

-We used *"z/"*.
-If you read the `zpp readme <https://github.com/php/php-src/blob/ ef4b2fc283ddaf9bd692015f1db6dad52171c3ce/README.PARAMETER_PARSING_API>`_, you'll notice that the *"/"* tells the engine to separate the value into the zval.

-Remember that the zval is just a container, it could carry f.e an array (*zend_array*) and that latter could be shared elsewhere in the engine which would not expect it to be changed.

 .. note:: The default ``return_value`` value is ``NULL``.
 If we don't touch it, the function will return PHP's ``NULL``.